 The Siege lasted for 105 days but the citizens and the garrison were pent up by the presence of first the Earl of Antrim`s forces from 7 December 1688, and then by King James` forces, to 31 July 1689 a total of 236 days.

 King James retreated from Londonderry on the evening of 31 July 1689 having lost between 8-10,000 men.

 Troops in the City at 19 April 1689

 Total killed/died in Londonderry – 10,361

 Note by Ed.

-If anyone reading this story is a descendent of this branch of the Downing family there is a group page on Facebook which you are welcome to join by clicking here.
+If anyone reading this story is a descendant of this branch of the Downing family in Co.
+Londonderry or Antrim there is a group page on Facebook which you are welcome to join by clicking here.